 Pleasant Hill Park & Dam (1938-2018)

 Pleasant Hill Lake is an 783-acre man made lake located near Perrysville and between Ashland and Richland counties in Ohio.
-Completed in 1936, Pleasant Hill Dam was built on the Clear Fork of the Mohican River.
+Dedicated January 28, 1938, Pleasant Hill Dam was built on the Clear Fork of the Mohican River.
 The dam which forms the lake is a 113 ft (34 m) tall earth-fill dam.
 It is located in Ashland but the lake extends into Richland.
 The lake, constructed by the United States Army Corps of Engineers, was built for the purpose of flood control.
 See video link below for historical footage:

 Surrounding Mohican Area History